ibm-cloud-docs/cloud-databases/hosting-models.md

 The price of CPU and RAM resources remains the same.

-## Switching hosting models
+## Switching hosting types
-{: #hosting-models-switching}
+{: #hosting-types-switching}

 To switch between our Shared and Isolated compute, select the model you want, review your resource selection, and switch.
 Switching hosting models does not cause downtime, as this is not a backup and restore migration.

-## Hosting model grandfathering
+## Hosting type grandfathering
-{: #hosting-models-grandfathering}
+{: #hosting-type-grandfathering}

 Current multi-tenant users that are automatically switched over to Shared Compute will begin to be charged for their CPU use starting April 2025, with exceptions.
 {: important}

-Starting in July 2024, existing multi-tenant instances will begin the transition to Shared Compute; this means we will first apply RAM minimums on Multi-tenant and Dedicated Core instances, lifting the RAM of Shared Compute instances that fall below the minimums.
+Starting July 2024, existing multi-tenant instances will begin the transition to Shared Compute; this means that first, RAM minimums on Multi-tenant and Dedicated Core instances will be applied, lifting the RAM of Shared Compute instances that fall below the minimums.
 On July 15, multi-tenant databases will see a gradual transition from free-for-all CPU allocation to the deterministic Shared Compute allocation.
 Existing multi-tenant users will be grandfathered through 12 months after launch (April 2025) for both CPU and minimum RAM allocations that are automatically added, or if users scale their resources.
 Existing dedicated core users will not be impacted by minimums unless a scale or provision action is invoked.

-July 1 also marks when all new multi-tenant provisions are placed on Shared Compute.
-Dedicated Cores remains available at this time.
+On July 1, all new multi-tenant provisions are placed on Shared Compute.
+Dedicated Cores remain available at this time.

 In April 2025, we will shut down Dedicated Cores and begin charging for grandfathered Shared Compute instances.
 At this time, grandfathered Shared Compute users see a new bill, and all Dedicated Cores instances will be switched over to the nearest larger Isolated Compute size.
 Dedicated Core and Isolated Compute instances can follow the simple switchover steps to land on Shared Compute at any time.
 To provision a Dedicated Cores instance before it is shut down, use the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference){: external}, the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction){: external}, or through [Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.